 - Won by 57-to-43 percent, 14-point, 2.4-million-votes margin.

 - A David v.
-Goliath battle against California’s political establishment and economic elites.
+Goliath battle against California’s political establishment and corporate elites.

 However, the fight for equal rights, or the constitutional principle of equal treatment for all, is far from being complete.
-Various ongoing attacks on equal rights in public schools and other public domains in California and beyond warrant a timely expansion of our organization into a more permanent structure with a wider scope of activities to exert our societal influences to monitor and engineer policies and programs conducive to the honorable cause of equal rights.
-In this urgent spirit, founders of Californians for Equal Rights decided to form a nonprofit public benefit corporation with the mission to defend and advance the cause of equal rights.
+Various ongoing attacks on equal rights in public schools and other public domains in California and beyond warrant a timely expansion of our organization into a more permanent structure with a wider scope of activities and operations to monitor and drive policies and programs conducive to the honorable cause of equal rights.
+In this urgent spirit, founders of Californians for Equal Rights decided to form a non-profit public benefit corporation with the mission to promote the cause of equal rights, under the name Californians for Equal Rights Foundation (CFER).

 1. Promote civic engagement.